thibaudcolas/adventures-in-datascience/coursera_machinelearning/README.md

 - Regularization
   - Keep all the features, but reduce the magnitude of parameters θj.
   - Regularization works well when we have a lot of slightly useful features.

+Lambda: regularization parameter.
+Determines how much the costs of our theta parameters are inflated